Black Lives Matter leader calls Bill de Blasio's vaccine mandate 'modern day freedom papers'

 CLICK HERE TO GET THE FOX NEWS APP

-"It is the duty of Black Lives Matter Greater NY to fight for the Liberty of Black people," Newsome told Fox News.
+"It is the duty of Black Lives Matter Greater NY to fight for the liberty of Black people," Newsome told Fox News.
 "The vaccination passport will not be a free pass to racism.
 Our organization pledges to demonstrate until the vaccine mandate is abolished."

-The mandate, announced by de Blasio in early August, requires that both workers and customers of certain categories of businesses like restaurants, gyms, and movie theaters provide proof that they have been vaccinated against the coronavirus in order to enter.
+The mandate, announced by de Blasio in early August, requires that both workers and customers of certain categories of businesses like restaurants, gyms and movie theaters provide proof that they have been vaccinated against the coronavirus in order to enter.

 But since the rule went into effect, there have been reports of disputes at several establishments, which have also been burdened with manning the front lines of its enforcement.